A near decade-long battle for New Zealand's top para athletes to gain funding equity with their able bodied counterparts could be close to an end.

-New Zealand's top athletes don't get money directly for medal success but their performance enhancement grants (PEGS) are linked to top finishes at pinnacle events.
+New Zealand's top athletes don't get money directly for medal success but their Performance Enhancement Grants, or Pegs as they're known, are linked to top finishes at pinnacle events.

-Paralympics New Zealand chief executive Fiona Allan said grants for Olympians were up to $20,000 greater than for paralympians who achieve similar results and she was confident the issue she raised eight years ago may finally be resolved.
+The chief executive of Paralympics New Zealand, Fiona Allan, says grants for Olympians are up to 20 thousand dollars greater than for Paralympians who achieve similar results and she is confident the issue she raised eight years ago may finally be resolved.

-A gold medal winner at the Paralympics receives a $50,000 grant while an Olympic athlete gets $60,000.
+A Paralympian winning a gold medal at the Paralympics receives a $50 thousand grant while an Olympic athlete gets $60 thousand.

-Silver and bronze medal winners at the Paralympics get $35,000 while Olympic athletes who finish second or third get $55,000.
+Silver and bronze medal winners at the Paralympics get $35 thousand while Olympic athletes who finish second or third get $55 thousand.

-"There is disparity ... but I'm receiving feedback that we will be able to see change in the foreseeable future," Allan said.
+"There is disparity ...but I'm receiving feedback that we will be able to see change in the foreseeable future," said Allan.

-"There has been amazing public support with regard to our paralympians over recent years.
-Since London 2012 and Rio in 2016 our paralympians have become household names and it's one aspect which has helped us have those conversations with government about equity and parity," she said.
+"There has been amazing publich support with regard to our Paralympians over recent years.
+Since London 2012 and Rio in 2016 our Paralympians have become household names and it's one aspect which has helped us have those conversations with government about equity and parity," she said.

-Allan said she did not to see the US model of one-off payments for medal introduced and believes the PEGS-based system works better but does want funding parity.
+Allan said she doesn't want to see the US model of one off payments for medal introduced and believes the PEGS based system works better but does want funding parity.

-Funding agency High Performance Sport New Zealand had agreed to review the figures, she said.
+Funding agency High Performance Sport New Zealand have agreed to review the figures, she said.